LeaderPortfolio

 Early Life and Education

-Adebayo Ogunlesi was born on December 20, 1953, in Sagamu, Nigeria.
-He comes from a Yoruba family, and his father, Theophilus O. Ogunlesi, was the first Nigerian professor of medicine.
-He attended King's College, Lagos, before moving to the UK to study at Oxford University, where he received a B.A. with first-class honors in Philosophy, Politics, and Economics.
-He furthered his education in the United States, earning a J.D. magna cum laude from Harvard Law School and an MBA from Harvard Business School.
+Adebayo “Bayo” O. Ogunlesi was born in Lagos, Nigeria, on December 20, 1953.
+His father was the first Nigerian professor of medicine at the University of Ibadan.
+Ogunlesi attended King's College, Lagos, and later moved to England to study at Oxford University, where he earned a B.A. with honors in philosophy, politics, and economics.
+He furthered his education in the United States, obtaining a J.D.-MBA from Harvard Law School and Harvard Business School in 1979.

 Rise to Success